What are the benefits of having skirting for my manufactured home?

 - Resistant to mildew and rot

-One of the most popular concrete skirting panel brands boasts hidden ventilation panels so you have a seamless look but still get the proper ventilation you need to resist gas and moisture buildup under your manufactured home.
-Concrete skirting is heavy and considered more difficult to install than other types of skirting, but is a smart skirting option because of its durability.
+Some concrete skirting panel brands include hidden ventilation panels so you have a seamless look but still get the proper ventilation you need to reduce gas and moisture buildup under your manufactured home.
+Concrete skirting is heavy and considered more difficult to install than other types of skirting but can be a smart option because of its durability.

 About Brick and Cinder Block Skirting

-There are vinyl and resin skirting systems that can be made to look like brick or blocks, but you can also skirt your home with actual bricks or actual cinder blocks.
-This does not mean your home is on a permanent foundation, but it can enhance the style of your exterior and make it look like your manufactured home is on a permanent foundation.
+There are vinyl and resin skirting systems that can be made to look like brick or blocks, but you can also skirt your home with actual bricks or cinder blocks to enhance the style of your exterior and make it look more like your manufactured home has a permanent foundation.

-Using bricks or blocks to skirt your home will cost much more than vinyl, but the weight and durability of brick skirting means you likely won’t need to replace your skirting for the lifetime of the home.
+Using bricks or blocks to skirt your home will cost much more than vinyl, but the weight and durability of brick skirting means you likely won’t need to replace it for many years.

 About Faux Brick and Stone Skirtings

-Faux brick and stone skirting materials are made from sturdy plastics and are made to look very realistic.
-They are a little more rigid than vinyl panels, can insulate the area under your home well depending on the brand and hold up well in inclement weather.
+Faux brick and stone skirting materials are made from sturdy plastic and look very realistic.
+They are slightly more rigid than vinyl panels, help insulate the area under your home and hold up well in inclement weather.

-Faux brick and rock underpinning panels are fairly easy to install and come in a variety of patterns.
-Because of the manufacturing process, they are slightly more expensive than vinyl options.
+This type of underpinning is fairly easy to install and comes in a variety of patterns.
+Because of the manufacturing process, it’s slightly more expensive than vinyl options.

 About Fiber Cement Skirting